 The risks or side effects of homeopathic medicines are thought to be marginal.
 However, more research is needed to establish their safety and efficacy during pregnancy.

 Although homeopathic medicines are regulated by the US FDA, they are not subjected to the same testing protocols as allopathic medicines.

 Is There Any Homeopathic Medicine For Normal Delivery?

-If the labor is normal and progressing with no complications, arnica could help to prevent any further complications and is believed to lessen the pains after birth.
+If the labor is normal and progressing with no complications, arnica could help to prevent any further maternal health complications and is believed to lessen the pains after birth.
 There is no substantial evidence to prove the efficacy of homeopathic medicines for normal delivery.
 Only a qualified homeopath could give the best advice based on your health condition.

 Frequently Asked Questions